psathyrella/partis/manual.md

 What counts as a "small" cluster is controlled by `--small-clusters-to-ignore`, which is either a colon-separated list of clusters sizes (e.g. `1:2:3`) or an inclusive range (e.g. `1-10`).
 The number of steps after which these small clusters are removed is set with `--n-steps-after-which-to-ignore-small-clusters` (default 3).

+*limit maximum cluster size*

+Cases where memory is a limiting factor typically stem from a sample with several very large clones.
+This can be ameliorated by artificially capping clonal family size with `--max-cluster-size N`.
+Care must be exercised when interpreting the resulting partition, since it will simply stop clustering when any cluster reaches the specified size.

 ##### cluster annotations

 If --outfname is set, in addition to the clusters in that file, the most likely annotation for each final cluster are written to --cluster-annotation-fname (default `<--outfname>.replace('.csv', '-cluster-annotations.csv')`).